-Cold sores are small blisters around the mouth, caused by the herpes simplex virus.
-They are sometimes called "fever blisters."
-The most common strain of the virus that causes cold sores is herpes simplex virus 1.
+Cold sores are small blisters around and/or inside the mouth, caused by the herpes simplex virus.
+They are often referred to as "fever blisters."
+Herpes simplex type 1 is the most common cause of cold sores.

-Once infected, the herpes simplex virus becomes dormant for long periods of time and may reactivate, during which time cold sores reappear.
-Episodes of the cold sores usually do not last longer than two weeks.
+Following initial infection, the herpes simplex virus becomes dormant for long periods of time but may reactivate, during which time cold sores reappear.
+Most episodes of cold sores do not last longer than two weeks.
 Extreme temperature changes, viral respiratory infections (the common cold), stress, or a weakened immune system are several of the triggers for recurrence of herpes simplex virus symptoms.

-The herpes simplex viruses in the cold sores are contagious, and can be spread to others by kissing, sharing cups or utensils, sharing wash cloths or towels, or by direct touching of the cold sore before it is healed.
-The virus can also be spread to others in the day or so just before the cold sore appears.
+As herpes simplex viruses are contagious, they are readily spread to others by kissing, sharing cups or utensils, sharing wash cloths or towels, or by direct touching of the cold sore before it is healed.
+The virus may also be spread to others in the day or two before the cold sore appears.

 What are the symptoms of cold sores?

-Some children and adults never experience any symptoms with the first attack; others have severe flu-like symptoms (fever, body aches) and ulcers or blisters in and around the mouth.
+Some children and adults never experience any symptoms with the first infection; others have severe flu-like symptoms (fever, body aches) and ulcers or blisters in and around the mouth.
 Recurrences of cold sores are usually not as severe as the original outbreak.
-The following are the most common symptoms of cold sores.
-However, each child may experience symptoms differently.
-Symptoms may include:
+Although each individual may experience different symptoms, the most common symptoms are:

-A small blister or cluster of blisters on the lips, mouth, nose, gums or tongue that gradually enlarge, scab and crust over
+- A small blister or cluster of blisters on the lips, mouth, nose, gums or tongue that gradually enlarge, scab and crust over

-- Tingling, itching, and soreness of the lips and mouth that may last from three to seven days
+- Tingling, itching, and soreness of the lips and mouth lasting from three to seven days

 The symptoms of cold sores may resemble other dermatologic conditions or medical problems.
 Always consult your children's doctor for a diagnosis.

 What is the treatment for cold sores?

-Specific treatment for cold sores will be determined by your child's doctor based on:
+Specific treatment for cold sores will be determined by your child's primary care provider based on:

 Your child's age, overall health, and medical history